 Japan cherry blossom tours are very popular some of our cherry blossom tours

 sold-out several months in advance.
-For 2020 we are running at least four tours chasing the
+For 2020 we are running at least two main tours chasing the

 cherry blossom across Japan.